itssme/cs-tournament-manager/readme.md

 ## How to use this software

-### 1. Create csgo docker container
+### 1. Create cs2 docker container

 + Go to the folder `get5_image` and run the `build_image.sh` script.
-+ This will download the csgo server and automatically install get5. (this step may take some time)
++ This will download the cs2 server and automatically install get5. (this step may take some time)

 ### 2. Create Teams and GSLT file

 + Edit the `teams.json` file to include all your teams and players.
 This file will be mounted in the dockerfile.
 + Edit the `gslt.json` file and include all your GSLT tokens in a list like: `["TOKEN1", "TOKEN2"]`.
-If you plan on only using the servers in a LAN setting, you can simply create the file and leave the list empty (like: `[]`) and then the server manager will start the CSGO servers without a GSLT Token.
+If you plan on only using the servers in a LAN setting, you can simply create the file and leave the list empty (like: `[]`) and then the server manager will start the cs2 servers without a GSLT Token.
 (More information about GSLT
   Tokens: https://developer.valvesoftware.com/wiki/Counter-Strike:_Global_Offensive_Dedicated_Servers)
 + Create a postgres.env file with the following content:
   ```